JozefRivest/telescope-zotero.nvim/README.md

 ### Format Selection

-When you press Enter on a citation, a format selection popup will appear:
+When you press Enter on a citation, a format selection menu will appear:

-1. The available formats will be displayed with numbers (1, 2, etc.)
-2. Press the corresponding number key to insert that format
+1. Select the desired citation format from the list
-3. Press Esc to cancel the selection
+2. Press Enter to confirm, or Esc to cancel

 Available formats by filetype:
 - For Quarto/Markdown files: `@citekey` and `[@citekey]`